spiral/docs/orm/basics.md

 }
 ```

-However, in a next guide section dedicated to relations, you'll find out that relations have ability to modify associated model schemas to declare needeed columns and foreign keys.
-This is fine if we generating our database using Spiral, but in some cases you might want to connect Records to existed database without letting spiral do modify it.
-In this case, we can configure relations in a way to make them follow already existed structures, but, to be absolutelly sure that no relation or record can modify our table we can declare Record constant **ACTIVE_SCHEMA** and set if value to `false`.
+However, in a next section that is dedicated to relations, you'll find out that relations can modify the associated model schemas to declare needed columns and foreign keys.
+This is fine if we are generating our database using Spiral, but in some cases you might want to connect Records to an existing database without letting Spiral modify it.
+In this case, we can configure relations in a way to make them follow previously defined structures.
+However, to be absolutely sure that no relation or record will modify our table, we can declare Record constant **ACTIVE_SCHEMA** and set it's value to `false`.

 ```php
 class SomeRecord extends Record